Alluxio/alluxio/docs/en/Overview.md

 Check out our [Quick Start Guide]({{'/en/Get-Started.html' | relativize_url }}) for step-by-step guidance on how to download Alluxio, run Alluxio on a local machine, and perform basic tasks via Alluxio Shell.

-Follow along to deploy an Alluxio cluster with High Availability (HA) by running multiple Alluxio master processes on different nodes in the system.
-[Read More]({{'/en/deploy/Install-Alluxio-Cluster-with-HA.html' | relativize_url }})
+Follow [Install Alluxio Cluster with HA]({{'/en/deploy/Install-Alluxio-Cluster-with-HA.html' | relativize_url }}) to deploy an Alluxio cluster with High Availability (HA) by running multiple Alluxio master processes on different nodes in the system.

 ## Compute Integrations
 * [Running Presto with Alluxio]({{'/en/compute/Presto.html' | relativize_url }})